philippesasseville/roadto4k-app/README.md

 These 3 values can be found using this site : https://profile.tf/

-export all of these with the command export VAR=<value>
+export all of these with the command export VAR=value

 # Running the app